-Ejection from a game results in a $25 fine and a letter of apology to his/her team.
+Ejection from a game results in a $25 fine and a letter of apology to their team.
 League Coordinator will assess all incidents and determine if the individual can be reinstated.

+All teams are guaranteed one playoff match.
+The winner of the playoff game moves on to compete in the Semi-Final/Championship Weekend (number of games is dependent on the number of teams in the league).
 Teams are seeded by their regular season record and league placement.
-The top seeds play lower seeds (1 vs 4) (2 vs 3).
+The top seeds play lower seeds (1 vs 4) (2 vs 3), etc.

 Protests: Protests must be filed within 24 hours after completion of the game, in writing, to CAL Sports Academy’s email address – firstname.lastname@example.org